solo-io/gloo/docs/content/guides/traffic_management/request_processing/transformations/enrich_access_logs/_index.md

 We will add two custom access logging attributes:

-- `pod_name`: the name of the Gateway pod that handled the request
+- `pod_name`: the name of the Gateway proxy pod that handled the request
 - `endpoint_url`: the URL of the upstream endpoint; note that this attribute is included in the JSON response payload returned by the Postman Echo service (see our earlier `curl` command output).

 #### Update access logging configuration